Vehicular automation: Shuttle

 In January 2017, it was announced the ParkShuttle system in the Netherlands will be renewed and expanded including extending the route network beyond the exclusive right of way so vehicles will run in mixed traffic on ordinary roads.
-The plans were delayed and the extension into mixed traffic is now expected in 2021.
+The plans were delayed and the extension into mixed traffic was expected in 2021.

 In July 2018, Baidu stated it had built 100 of its 8-seat Apolong model, with plans for commercial sales.
-As of July 2021 they have not gone into volume production.
+As of July 2021, they had not gone into volume production.

 In August 2020, it was reported there were 25 autonomous shuttle manufacturers, including the 2GetThere, Local Motors, Navya, Baidu, Easymile, Toyota and Ohmio.

-In December 2020, Toyota showcased it's 20-passenger "e-Palette" vehicle, which is due to be used at the 2021 Tokyo Olympic Games.
-Toyota has announced it intends to have the vehicle available for commercial applications before 2025.
+In December 2020, Toyota showcased its 20-passenger "e-Palette" vehicle, which is due to be used at the 2021 Tokyo Olympic Games.
+Toyota announced it intends to have the vehicle available for commercial applications before 2025.

 In January 2021, Navya released an investor report which predicted global autonomous shuttle sales will reach 12,600 units by 2025, with a market value of EUR 1.7 billion.

 In June 2021, Chinese maker Yutong claimed to have delivered 100 models of its 10-seat Xiaoyu 2.0 autonomous bus for use in Zhengzhou.
-Testing has been carried out in a number of cities since 2019 with trials open to the public due to commence in July 2021.
+Testing has been carried out in a number of cities since 2019 with trials open to the public planned for July 2021.

 Self-driving shuttles are already in use on some private roads, such as at the Yutong factory in Zhengzhou where they are used to transport workers between buildings of the world's largest bus factory.

+In Hong Kong, the police and other workers use driverless vehicles.